niebert/wtf_fetch/contributing.md

 Pull requests are always welcome and respected.
-Cosmetic code things are not blockers.
+Cosmetic code things are never blockers.

 Please open an issue to ask questions before making a big PR, that changes behaviour or adds new features.